obarrilero/sambuca/README.md

     virtual environment (be sure to activate it first).
 3.  develop: installs sambuca in development mode.
 4.  lint: runs pylint.
-5.  docs: builds the documentation.
+5.  htmldocs: builds the HTML documentation.
+6.  pdfdocs: builds the documentation in PDF format.
+7.  latexdocs: builds LaTeX source, used to generate other formats.
+8.  alldocs: builds all documentation formats.
-6.  sdist: builds a source distribution.
+9.  sdist: builds a source distribution.
-7.  bdist\_wheel: builds a universal wheel distribution.
+10. bdist\_wheel: builds a universal wheel distribution.